Teacher Raises $80,000 To Buy Each Student In Her School A New Bike

 “When I say community, that started as just Charleston, then grew to our country as a community.
 One person from France and one person from Australia also donated,” Blomquist said. ” It’s just amazing!”

-Katie teamed up with a local bike shop called Affordabike that worked with her for seven long months, designing the perfect bike and design for her 650 students.
+Katie teamed up with a local bike shop called Affordabike who worked with her for seven long months, designing the perfect bike and design for her 650 students.
 They received helmets and locks for their custom made bicycles.
 Also, the school will get new bike racks for the students.

 First-grade teacher Katie Blomquist spoke on an intercom speaker from a police vehicle.
 "I just want everyone to… https://t.co/En9sWvNQfe